Loading...

 Fast-paced, accessible and social – it’s easy to see why padel is widely renowned as one of the fastest growing sports in the world.

-Here in Britain, we’re experiencing our own padel boom, with around 90,000 people playing on an annual basis.
-Since we’ve been appointed as the national governing body for padel, the number of courts in the Britain has also been on the rise, approaching 250 courts nationwide with ambitions for 400 by 2023.
+Here in Britain, we’re experiencing our own padel boom, with over 230,000 people playing on an annual basis.
+Since we’ve been appointed as the national governing body for padel, the number of courts in the Britain has also been on the rise, having hit 760 courts across the country at the end of 2024.

 As the padel revolution takes hold in Britain, we look at a few of the reasons why the world’s fastest growing sport, could become your new favourite.